Federico Fellini: Interlude for Solo Rigatoni

 by Emmanuel Grossi

-Barilla and Federico Fellini (1920-1993) courted each other for twenty years: from the times of The Journey of G. Mastorna and of the Carosello commercials with Mina that were filmed for a sublime act of mischief by his former set designer and trusted costume designer Pietro Gherardi (1909-1971), winner of two Oscar Awards.
+Barilla and Federico Fellini (1920-1993) courted each other for twenty years: from the times of The Journey of G. Mastorna and of the Carosello commercials with Mina that were filmed for a sublime act of mischief by his former set designer and trusted costume designer Piero Gherardi (1909-1971), winner of two Oscar Awards.
 In 1985 times were finally mature.

 The Company was living a phase of transition: the collaboration with the TBWA agency was over (besides authoring the recent Al Dente campaign for Barilla pasta, they collaborated for about ten years with Voiello and took care of the total restyling of the logo, packaging and the advertising campaign for relaunching the brand), and a large tender procedure was opened among the most important agencies of those times.
 Young & Rubicam came out triumphant with the “Where there’s Barilla there’s home” campaign.

 Fellini came to sumptuously occupy the interregnum, as he debuted in advertising with Campari, and started a direct dialogue with Pietro Barilla proposing to him eleven scripts, more or less dreamlike and visionary.
 High Society was selected.